snybetting/sny-analysis/README.md

 - q1_findings.md - do my EV estimates mean anything?
 - drawdown_findings.md - how deep and how long are the bad runs?
 - markets_findings.md - does the edge differ between corners and cards?
+- books_findings.md - does the edge differ between bookmakers?
 - power_findings.md - how many bets before ROI means anything?
 - clv_calibration_findings.md - does beating the close translate into profit?
 - prior.md - beliefs recorded before each analysis